-For the purposes of this policy, social media means any facility for online publication and commentary, including without limitation blogs, wikis, social networking sites such as Facebook, LinkedIn, Twitter, Flickr, Instagram, TumbIr, Vimeo, and YouTube.
-This policy is in addition to and complements any existing or future policies regarding the use of technology, computers, email and the internet.
+For the purposes of this guideline, social media means any facility for online publication and commentary, including without limitation blogs, wikis, social networking sites such as Facebook, LinkedIn, Twitter, Flickr, Instagram, TumbIr, Vimeo, and YouTube.
+This guideline is in addition to and complements any existing or future policies regarding the use of technology, computers, e-mail and the internet.
 All uses of social media must follow the same ethical standards that UCR employees must otherwise follow.